Here are the biggest known bears from each category to ever pad over the earth.

-Of the four major species of bear that are are hunted – black, grizzly, Alaskan brown and polar – these are the documented kings.
 These four are the biggest known bears in each category, as documented by the Boone and Crockett Club.
+Would you ever want to hunt any of these?

-For comparison, below is a photograph of Robert Christian’s 2011 world record hunter-taken black bear, whose skull scored 23 9/16.
-Christian’s bear was not the heaviest on record, but its skull is the largest for a black bear taken by a hunter.
+For comparison, Robert Christian's 2011 world record hunter-taken black bear had a skull that scored 23 9/16.
+Christian's bear was not the heaviest on record, but its skull is the largest for a black bear taken by a hunter.
 His bear weighed 733 pounds.
 Heavier bears have been taken, including several that have approached 900 pounds.

 The biggest known bruin in the grizzly bear category is also a found or pick-up skull.
 It scores 27 13/16 and was found by Gordon E. Scott in 1976 in Lone Mountain, Alaska.
 Again, Boone and Crockett indicates that the skull's greatest length less the lower jaw is 17 4/16, and its greatest width measures 10 9/16.